 Creator Account vs. Business Account

 Let’s get down to business: how does a creator profile differ from a business profile?
-The differences between the two options are not significant, but the nature of the creator profile is designed for an individual user, whether it be an actor, athlete, or designer for example, while the business profile is aimed for accounts that represent companies that are selling products or services.
+Instagram refers to the two types of accounts as "Professional" accounts, and the differences between the two options are not significant, but the nature of the creator profile is designed for an individual user, whether it be an actor, athlete, or designer for example, while the business profile is aimed for accounts that represent companies that are selling products or services.

 - 1. Next Level Insights: creator accounts get more granular when it comes to follower analytics than regular business profiles.
 Creator profiles can access daily data on audience growth, and the specific content that was connected to either the spike or dip in followers.
 Business accounts currently only give users access to weekly data, and it doesn’t include the functionality to connect it to the content that was posted in that timeframe.